The Indian Journal of Anaesthesia (ISSN 0019-5049) or IJA,

 also accepting selected articles of merit from contributors all

 over the world.
-IJA is published Bimonthly.
+IJA is published Monthly.

 The objective is to provide opportunities for free exchange of